Matterhorn Bobsleds: 1956–1970

 During the construction of the park, dirt from the excavation of Sleeping Beauty Castle's moat was piled in an area between Fantasyland and Tomorrowland.
 When the park opened, the area, dubbed Holiday Hill (and later Lookout Mountain), was improved with benches and pathways to encourage its use as a picnic area.
-After the opening of the Disneyland Skyway in 1956, Walt Disney conceived the idea of a toboggan ride on the mountain with real snow, but the logistics caused vehement objections by Disneyland construction chief Joe Fowler.
+After the opening of the Disneyland Skyway in 1956, Walt Disney conceived the idea of a toboggan ride on the mountain with real snow, but Disneyland construction chief Joe Fowler strongly objected citing complex logistical issues and other pressing needs in the amusement park.
 In this period, the hill began to be known as Snow Hill.
 By now, instead of being a place for picnicking, the hill had come to be used primarily as a nighttime lovers' lane, much to Disney's dismay.
 New wild mouse-style roller coasters got the attention of Disneyland executives, who began to consider applying this emerging technology to the creation of a toboggan-themed coaster ride on an artificial mountain at the site.

 The Matterhorn Bobsleds have a striking resemblance to "one of the oldest rollercoasters in the world, Rutschebanen, also known as Bjergbanen (the Mountain Coaster, which opened in 1914 and still operates with a rider on each train braking the car on each hill)."
 Similar to Rutschebanen (at the Tivoli in Copenhagen, Denmark), which predated it by nearly half a century, the top of the Matterhorn Bobsleds ride is also an icy scene, and the snowbirds and the interior featuring the Abominable Snowman are also quite similar in design.

 1962 from Fantasyland side.
 The Matterhorn hid the central Skyway cable pylon.
 Waterfalls are visible on the left and right sides.

 The structure was also intended to act as a decorative overlay to camouflage the central pylon of the Skyway.
 Use of the Matterhorn, both in style and name, grew from Walt Disney's extended vacation in Switzerland while filming Third Man on the Mountain.
-In a moment of inspiration, impressed by the beauty of the real Matterhorn, Walt grabbed a postcard of the mountain from a souvenir stand and sent it back to Imagineer (architect) Vic Greene with the message, "Vic.
+In a moment of inspiration, impressed by the beauty of the real Matterhorn, Disney grabbed a postcard of the mountain from a souvenir stand and sent it back to Imagineer (architect) Vic Greene with the message, "Vic.
 Build This.
 Walt."
 This resulted in the merger of the toboggan-ride concept with the idea for a bobsled coaster ride that would run around and through the structure.
 The peak was first shown in a conceptual drawing that was once on display at the Disney Gallery.